-I’ve never actually done a tour of the Blue Mountains, both of my experiences have been self guided (last time I went to the Blue Mountains lookout).
-I’m sure jumping on a tour would be great but it is absolutely possible to self guide yourself to and around the Blue Mountains.
-Infact doing so is a pretty cheap adventure option if you’re on a budget.
+When I wrote this post, I hadn’t done a tour of the Blue Mountains; both of my experiences had been self guided (read about the first time I went to the Blue Mountains lookout here).
+Jumping on a tour with the WMGT family was amazing, but it is absolutely possible to self guide yourself to and around the Blue Mountains.
+In fact doing so is a pretty cheap adventure option if you’re on a budget.

 Let’s face it, tours can be expensive and a lot of the time, unnecessarily so.